-This Official Statement, which includes the front cover and inside front cover, this Part I, Part II and the Appendices hereto, provides certain information concerning the Colorado Housing and Finance Authority (the "Authority") and otherwise in connection with the offer and sale of the above-captioned bonds (the "2005 Series A Bonds").
-The 2005 Series A Bonds are being issued pursuant to the Master Indenture of Trust dated as of October 1, 2001, as amended (the "Master Indenture"), and the 2005 Series A Indenture dated as of March 1, 2005 (the "2005 Series A Indenture," and together with the Master Indenture, the "Indenture"), each between the Authority and Zions First National Bank, Denver, Colorado, as Trustee (the "Trustee").
+This Official Statement, which includes the front cover page and inside front cover, this Part I, Part II and the Appendices hereto, provides certain information concerning the Colorado Housing and Finance Authority (the "Authority") and otherwise in connection with the offer and sale of the above-captioned bonds, which are referred to in this Official Statement as the "2006 Series B Bonds."
+The 2006 Series B Bonds are being issued pursuant to the Master Indenture of Trust dated as of October 1, 2001, as amended (the "Master Indenture"), and the 2006 Series B Indenture dated as of July 1, 2006 (the "2006 Series B Indenture," and together with the Master Indenture, the "Indenture"), each between the Authority and Zions First National Bank, Denver, Colorado, as Trustee (the "Trustee").
 Capitalized terms used herein and not defined have the meanings specified in the Indenture.
 See "SUMMARY OF CERTAIN PROVISIONS OF THE INDENTURE" in Appendix A to this Official Statement.

 This introduction is not a summary of this Official Statement.
 It is only a brief description of and guide to, and is qualified by the information contained in, the entire Official Statement, including the front cover page and inside front cover, this Part I, Part II hereof and the Appendices hereto, and the documents summarized or described herein.
-A full review should be made of the entire Official Statement.
-The offering of 2005 Series A Bonds to potential investors is made only by means of the entire Official Statement.
-This Official Statement does not constitute a contract between the Authority or the Underwriters, and any one or more owners of the 2005 Series A Bonds.
+A full review should be made of this entire Official Statement.
+The offering of 2006 Series B Bonds to potential investors is made only by means of this entire Official Statement.
+This Official Statement does not constitute a contract between the Authority or the Underwriters, and any one or more owners of the 2006 Series B Bonds.

 The Authority is a body corporate and political subdivision of the State of Colorado (the "State") established by the Colorado General Assembly for the purpose of increasing the supply of decent, safe and sanitary housing for low and moderate income families.
 In order to achieve its authorized purposes, the Authority currently operates numerous housing and business loan programs.
 See "Part II - COLORADO HOUSING AND FINANCE AUTHORITY - Programs to Date."
-The 2005 Series A Bonds are being offered, among other things, to provide funds to purchase and originate Mortgage Loans under the Authority's Single Family Mortgage Program.
-Proceeds of the 2005 Series A Bonds may not be used to finance any activities of the Authority other than the Single Family Mortgage Program.
+The 2006 Series B Bonds are being issued, among other things, to provide funds to purchase and originate Mortgage Loans under the Authority's Single Family Mortgage Program.
+Proceeds of the 2006 Series B Bonds may not be used to finance any activities of the Authority other than the Single Family Mortgage Program.
 See "Part II - THE SINGLE FAMILY MORTGAGE PROGRAM."
 The Authority is governed by a Board of Directors and is authorized to issue its bonds, notes and other obligations in order to provide sufficient funds to achieve its purposes.
-For financial information concerning the Authority, see certain financial statements of the Authority attached hereto as Appendix G hereto.
+For financial information concerning the Authority, see "Part II -